LixiangZhao98/MusicCaps/README.md

-# MusicCaps Dataset
+# MusicCaps
-MusicCaps is a dataset composed of 5.5k music-text pairs, with rich text descriptions provided by human experts.
+[MusicCaps](https://paperswithcode.com/dataset/musiccaps) is a dataset composed of 5.5k music-text pairs, with rich text descriptions provided by human experts.
 For each 10-second music clip, MusicCaps provides:

 1) A free-text caption consisting of four sentences on average, describing the music and